 In Zoom poker, it’s harder to get reads because you are on a random table for each hand.

 But there is one key advantage when it comes to Zoom: players fast-fold their trash hands – so if they don’t there is a reason for it.

 Complete trash they fold right away.
 Marginal hands might wait to see if there is any action before folding them.

 If someone is calling or raising your UTG open-raise from the cut-off, that means they looked at their cards when they were dealt and decided not to fast-fold – and then made a second decision not to fast-fold when there was a raise.

 You don’t do that unless you have something pretty good.
 It’s not like a regular cash game where you have no choice but to wait around for the hand to play out.
 You can move on with the click of a button.

 Perhaps the best bit of advice for low-stakes poker is to avoid marginal situations and instead wait for spots that are clearly profitable.
 Yes, you could sometimes be folding the best hand – but there are so many better opportunities out there that it’s usually not worth it.

 This is doubly true for the Zoom format.
 Time spent obsessing over a marginal decision could be spent folding until you get to a clearly profitable situation.
-Is it +EV over the long-run to open-raise pocket threes from early position?
+Is it +EV over the long run to open-raise pocket threes from an early position?
 Who cares!
 Just fold!